Skip to Content

 How to store caramelized onions.

 Cook an extra-large batch of these caramelized onions so you can save some for several dishes throughout the week.
 You can store caramelized onions in the fridge for 4 to 5 days or freeze them for 3 or 4 months.
 Keep them in an airtight container.
-We like these glass storage containers because they don’t absorb any odors.
+We like glass storage containers because they don’t absorb any odors.

 Caramelized onions in a saucepan.